bratva123/FlipkartUiTesting/README.md

-flipkart ui testing using docker working at this stage with docker and ngrok(authenticated) .
+flipkart ui testing using docker working at this stage with docker and ngrok(authenticated).
+.